 - CU Buses

-- Real-time departure and navigation information for the CUMTD bus system in Champaign–Urbana, Illinois.
+- Real-time departure and navigation information for the MTD bus system in Champaign–Urbana, Illinois.

 - The Hacker Crackdown: Law and Disorder on the Electronic Frontier by Bruce Sterling (1992)